A Thousand and One Nights (1969 film): Plot

-Aldin and Madia eventually find themselves in the Lotus Island, which is home to beautiful Sirens.
+Aldin and Madia eventually find themselves ashore in the Lotus Island, which is home to beautiful Sirens.
 Their queen, Lamia, invites them to stay, but Madia becomes jealous and does not trust them.
 She leaves on the magic horse while Aldin stays and has sex with the sirens.
 Lamia forbids Aldin from following her into her house in the woods at night, but he still does so, and he is shocked as Lamia and the sirens transform into serpents.
 The serpents chase him, but Aldin flees from the island and is rescued by sailors.
 He travels with the sailors to a mysterious island, which is inhabited by a man-eating giant who eats most of the crew while Aldin survives.
 Aldin then finds a magical, sentient ship that will take him anywhere and fulfill almost any of his wishes.

 15 years later, two genies on a carpet come across a shepherd named Aslan, whom the female genie falls for.
-The male genie, in hopes of keeping the other genie from risking death by being seen by the shepherd, brings a beautiful princess named Jalis, who is from Baghdad, but teleports her away when things start going wrong.
+In hopes of keeping the other genie from risking death by being seen by the shepherd, the male genie brings a beautiful princess named Jalis, who is from Baghdad, but teleports her away when things start going wrong.
 The male genie, in a huff, leaves the female genie, as she transforms into a horse to help Aslan go to Baghdad.
-When Aslan and Princess Jalis cross paths in the desert, the genie disappears from sight.
+When Aslan and Princess Jalis cross paths in the desert, the genie disappears.

 Meanwhile, Aldin, now a rich man, enters a competition in Baghdad, the winner of which will become king.
 He wins the competition by tricking his opponent onto his magical ship, and by commanding the ship to take him to the end of the world.
-Aldin tries to use his power as the king to make Princess Jalis – who is Miriam's daughter – marry him, but she is in love with Aslan.
+Aldin tries to use his power as the king to make Princess Jalis – who turns out to be Miriam's daughter – marry him, but she is in love with Aslan.
 Aldin commands the people to build a tower to heaven.
-The people hate him and revolt, led by Muhammand bin Sabaik, Aldin's second-in-command.
+The people hate him and revolt, led by Muhammad bin Sabaik, Aldin's second-in-command.
 Not prepared for the pressures of kingship, Aldin gives up the throne to travel the world as a poor man again, now seeing the value of freedom and peace.